 3. Annual additions limit

-The maximum amount that can be added to a person's 401(k) from all sources — but not including catch-up limit contributions.
-The annual additions paid to an account cannot exceed the lesser of either 100% of the participants compensation, or the yearly limit.
-For 2023, that limit is $66,000, or $73,500 for those older than 50 making catch-up contributions.
+This is the maximum amount that can be added to a person's 401(k) from all sources — but not including catch-up limit contributions.
+The annual additions paid to an account cannot exceed the lesser of either 100% of the participants compensation, or the yearly limit set by the IRS.

-You may feel like you'll never be able to contribute up to the full annual addition limit, especially if the elective deferral limit is only set at $23,000.
-And the average person might not.
+You may feel like you'll never be able to contribute up to the full annual addition limit, and the average person might not.
 But it's important to be aware of the possibility.

 Consider this scenario: Let's say you're 45 and want to maximize your retirement savings.
-You can contribute the full $23,000 elective deferral during the year, and your employer provides a match of $5,000.
-That brings your total contributions so far up to $28,000, which means you can contribute an additional $38,000 before you hit your annual additions limit.
+You can contribute the full elective deferral during the year, which let's say is $23,000 in that particular year, and your employer provides a match of $5,000.
+That brings your total contributions so far up to $28,000.
+If the annual additions limit is $66,000 that year, that would mean you could still contribute an additional $38,000 before you hit the limit.

 A TSP is slightly different in that contributions can only be made out of basic pay, incentive pays, special pays, or bonuses — you cannot make contributions out of basic allowance for housing or basic allowance for subsistence.
-If you are receiving tax-exempt pay, like while serving in a combat zone, contributions from that pay will be considered tax-exempt — which means you can contribute to the Roth TSP out of tax-free dollars, so qualified withdrawals of that money are tax-free.
-And if you're in a combat zone and making catch-up contributions, those contributions must be made into the TSP's Roth option.
+If you are receiving tax-exempt pay, for example, while serving in a combat zone, contributions from that pay will be considered tax-exempt.
+This which means you can contribute to the Roth TSP out of tax-free dollars, so qualified withdrawals of that money are tax-free.
+If you're in a combat zone and making catch-up contributions, those contributions must be made into the TSP's Roth option.

 One more caveat for TSP contributions: If a service member contributes above the elective deferral limit while in a combat zone, those contributions towards the annual addition limit must go into the Traditional portion of the TSP.